Brown rat: Distribution and habitat

-In the United Kingdom, some figures show that the rat population has been rising, with estimations that 81 million rats reside in the UK Those figures would mean that there are 1.3 rats per person in the country.
-High rat populations in the UK are often attributed to the mild climate, which allow them higher survival rates during the winter.
+In the United Kingdom, some figures show that the rat population has been rising, with estimations that 81 million rats reside in the UK.
+Those figures would mean that there are 1.3 rats per person in the country.
+High rat populations in the UK are often attributed to the mild climate, which allows them higher survival rates during the winter.
 With the increase in global temperature and glacier retreat, it is estimated that brown rat populations will see an increase.

 In tropical and desert regions, brown rat occurrence tends to be limited to human-modified habitats.
 Contiguous rat-free areas in the world include the continent of Antarctica, the Arctic, some isolated islands, the Canadian province of Alberta, and certain conservation areas in New Zealand.
 Most of Australia apart from the eastern and south-eastern coastal areas does not have reports of substantial rat occurrences.

 Antarctica is uninhabitable by rats.
 The Arctic has extremely cold winters that rats cannot survive outdoors, and the human population density is extremely low, making it difficult for rats to travel from one habitation to another, although they have arrived in many coastal areas by ship.
 When the occasional rat infestation is found and eliminated, the rats are unable to re-infest it from an adjacent one.
 Isolated islands are also able to eliminate rat populations because of low human population density and the geographic distance from other rat populations.

 Rats as invasive species

 Many parts of the world have been populated by rats secondarily, where rats are now important invasive species that compete with and threaten local fauna.
-For instance, Norway rats reached North America between 1750 and 1775 and even in the early 20th century, from 1925 to 1927, 50% of ships entering the port of New York were rat infested.
+For instance, Norway rats reached North America between 1750 and 1775 and even in the early 20th century, from 1925 to 1927, 50% of ships entering the port of New York were rat-infested.